zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

 ~~~~~~~~

-The ``getFees`` interface gets the minimum asset limit and fuel price of the
+The ``getFees`` interface is used to get the minimum asset limit and fuel price of the
 account in the specified block.

 The method to call this interface is as follows: